SeeminglyScience/ILAssembler/README.md

 ```powershell
 .maxstack 8
 ```

-Equivilent of `.maxstack` in ILAsm.
+Equivalent of `.maxstack` in ILAsm.
 Declares the maximum amount of items that will be on the evaluation stack.
 Defaults to `8` if not specified.

 **NOTE:** Must be before any opcodes.